Outpatient Psychiatry Services of Children’s Hospital and Health Center

 Mercy Hospital Medical Center

-Mercy Hospital Medical Center is where most PGY1 resident have their four-month inpatient internal medicine clinical experience.
-For most residents two months are spent on inpatient and two months are spent on the Ambulatory Service.
+Mercy Hospital Medical Center is where most PGY-1s have 1 month of mercy inpatient medicine.
 The site was selected for the general medicine rotation on the basis of Mercy’s outstanding reputation for its clinical care and clinical training and its proximity to the UCSD Medical Center.
 Mercy Hospital is a 520-bed, acute care inpatient facility, a Level I Trauma Center, and the site of the Mercy Clinic.
 A full range of tertiary care in internal medicine, surgery and surgical subspecialties, pediatrics and obstetrics, and gynecology is provided both inpatient and outpatient settings, with approximately 400 patients admitted to the internal medicine inpatient service each month.

 Caseloads are carefully monitored and controlled for both breadth and a variety of experience.
 Residents participate fully as inpatient physicians as one of two PGY1 members of a medicine ward team, supervised and taught by a senior internal medicine resident and two attending physicians.
 Additional consultative services are available in medical subspecialties at all times.